Looking for the best ideas to help you DIY your low-waste Christmas decorations this year

 1. DIY Ornaments from Recycled Materials

-You can make them as easy or as fancy as you want.
-Simply cut them into various shapes and sizes, add a ribbon or string, and voila!
-You’ve got unique, upcycled ornaments that are kind to the environment and your wallet.
+You can make them as simple or as fancy as you want.
+Simply cut your paper or fabric into various shapes and sizes, add a ribbon or string, and voila—you’ve got unique, upcycled ornaments that are kind to the environment and your wallet.

 Here are some tutorials you may find helpful: